Tritium-Lean Fusion Power Plants with Asymmetric Deuterium-Tritium Transport and Pumping: Vacuum pumping

 where $\Bar{c}$ is the mean gas velocity and $A_p$ is the cross sectional area of the pump.
 Assuming a Maxwell-Boltzmann distribution, $\Bar{c} = \sqrt{8 RT/\pi M}$ where $M$ is the molar mass of the gas and $R$ is the ideal gas constant.
 This (kinetic) approach is valid in the free molecular flow regime.

-In a real vacuum system, the gas experiences different flow regimes (free molecular, transitional, and viscous), and can be described by the Knudsen number $\mathrm{Kn} \equiv \lambda / d$ where $d$ is the effective molecular diameter and $\lambda$ is the gas particle mean free path.
-A high Knudsen ($\mathrm{Kn} \gtrsim 10$) indicates a free molecular flow.
-This is the case for the primary vacuum pumps (i.e., torus pumps).
-Therefore, ideal relations can be derived between pumping speeds for different species (e.g., species $x$ and $y$).
+In a real vacuum system, the gas experiences different flow regimes (free molecular, transitional, and viscous), and can be described by the Knudsen number $\mathrm{Kn} \equiv \lambda / d$ where $\lambda$ is the gas particle mean free path and $d$ is the effective molecular diameter.
+A high Knudsen number ($\mathrm{Kn} \gtrsim 10$) indicates a free molecular flow, while a low Knudsen number ($\mathrm{Kn} \lesssim 0.01$) indicates a viscous flow.
+Between these two regimes, a transitional flow occurs.

+Torus pumping systems have been extensively characterized and analyzed using kinetic models that cover all the regimes, with typical dome pressures ranging from \qty{1}{Pa} to \qty{10}{Pa} during the burn phase.
+The complexity of divertor neutral flows due to intricate geometries requires advanced computational models to accurately account for the conductance of all channels and piping \cite{day2014towards, hauer2015iter, vasileiadis2016modeling}.
+For simplicity, we assume a purely molecular flow regime, allowing us to derive idealized relationships between the pumping speeds of different species (e.g., species $x$ and $y$).
 Assuming an equal temperature for $x$ and $y$, \Cref{eq:pumping_speed_ideal} gives

 Considering that hydrogenic species are found as molecules ($Q_2$ in the divertor neutrals region), while helium is in atomic form, from \Cref{eq:pump_speed_ratio}:

 and

 Neglecting for simplicity the differences in capture coefficient, the relation between the pumping speeds of different species is given by Eqs. \eqref{eq:pumping_speed_D_He} and \eqref{eq:pumping_speed_T_D}.
 The total pumping speed provided by $N_\mathrm{p}$ pumps is: